raju4199/raju4199/README.md

 ---

 ## 🌐 About Me
 Hi there!
-I am **Raju Ranjan**, a cybersecurity enthusiast with a strong background in **Information Security**, **Web Development**, and **Penetration Testing**.
+I am **Raju Ranjan**, a cybersecurity engineer with a strong background in **Information Security**, **Web Development**, and **Penetration Testing**.
 I’m passionate about hacking ethically, securing systems, and developing secure applications that enhance cyber resilience.

 ---